-Hate crimes are crimes that are motivated by hostility on the grounds of race (including colour, nationality, ethnicity and national origin), religion, disability, sexual orientation and transgender identity.
+Hate crimes are crimes that are motivated by hostility or prejudice on the grounds of race (including colour, nationality, ethnicity and national origin), religion, disability, sexual orientation and transgender identity.

 Providing funding for projects that prevent hate crime is one of the actions included in the UK government’s hate crime action plan.

 About the fund

-The aim of the fund is to work with affected communities to fund the development of partnership projects that:
+The aim of the fund is to work with affected communities to fund the development of projects that:

 - prevent hate crime